-Tea tree has antifungal and anti-inflammatory properties that soothe itchiness and skin irritations in dogs.
-It is known for repelling pesky fleas and other parasites too.
+Tea tree has anti-inflammatory and antifungal properties that soothe itchiness and skin irritation in dogs.
+It is known for repelling pesky fleas and ticks as well as other parasites.

-It is not advisable for dogs to ingest undiluted tea tree oil nor apply it topically in pure form.
-Side effects of consuming tea tree oil in dogs include vomiting and skin irritations.
-In severe cases, it can lead to depression or even hind leg paralysis.
+Dogs must not ingest undiluted tea tree oil, nor should you apply it topically in pure form.
+Side effects of consuming tea tree oil in dogs include vomiting and skin irritation.
+It can lead to depression or even hind leg paralysis in severe cases.

 It is therefore advised to dilute the oil first before using it on dogs.
 The recommended safest concentration of tea tree oil is 0.1–1%.
 For instance, dilute 6 drops of tea tree oil in 30 ml or one ounce of carrier oil.